yogyang/review/inWork/HGOS_DEMO_Scripts.md

 ### HGOS Startup In Local Mode

-1. In this demo, you will learn to install microstrategy hadoop gateway and start up it in local mode on a linux machine.
+1. In this demo, you will learn to install microstrategy hadoop gateway

 2. At the first step, download the hgos tar to your installation directory.